hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/ssm_association.html.markdown

 * `targets` - (Optional) A block containing the targets of the SSM association.
 Targets are documented below.
 AWS currently supports a maximum of 5 targets.
 * `complianceSeverity` - (Optional) The compliance severity for the association.
 Can be one of the following: `unspecified`, `low`, `medium`, `high` or `critical`
 * `maxConcurrency` - (Optional) The maximum number of targets allowed to run the association at the same time.
 You can specify a number, for example 10, or a percentage of the target set, for example 10%.
 * `maxErrors` - (Optional) The number of errors that are allowed before the system stops sending requests to run the association on additional targets.
 You can specify a number, for example 10, or a percentage of the target set, for example 10%.
+If you specify a threshold of 3, the stop command is sent when the fourth error is returned.
+If you specify a threshold of 10% for 50 associations, the stop command is sent when the sixth error is returned.
 * `automationTargetParameterName` - (Optional) Specify the target for the association.
 This target is required for associations that use an `automation` document and target resources by using rate controls.
 This should be set to the SSM document `parameter` that will define how your automation will branch out.
 * `waitForSuccessTimeoutSeconds` - (Optional) The number of seconds to wait for the association status to be `success`.
 If `success` status is not reached within the given time, create opration will fail.